-- Conflict and Health (face-to-face)
+- Conflict and Health (intensive)

 - Conflict and Health (distance learning)

-- Nutrition in Emergencies (face-to-face)
+- Nutrition in Emergencies (intensive)

 We have also developed a number of free external courses intended to support the development of practitioners, policy-makers, and the public in addressing health in humanitarian crises.

 The use of epidemiological tools in conflict-affected populations: A free online course developed by Centre members, intended for non-epidemiologists and policy-makers operating in humanitarian crises.

 One of the key roles the Centre plays is to support MSc students who wish to conduct humanitarian-related summer projects.

 We do this in two ways – by identifying staff members with existing research ideas that would work as summer projects, and by connecting students with a summer project idea with Centre members who could support them.

 2022-2023 Summer projects are TBC

 The London School of Hygiene & Tropical Medicine (LSHTM) has a privacy notice for recipients of mailing list communications.
 If you are interested in knowing more, please consult our data protection pages.